-If you or a loved one sustained injuries from a construction accident, you can recover financial damages.
-You can count on the Philadelphia construction accident attorneys at Morelli Law to protect your legal rights by holding the negligent party responsible and collecting compensation.
+However, if you or a loved one sustained injuries from a construction accident, you can recover financial damages.
+You can count on the construction accident attorneys at Morelli Law in Philadelphia to protect your legal rights by holding the negligent party responsible and collecting compensation.

 Your legal team’s goal is to build a case that has substantial evidence so that you will get compensation for your losses from the accident.
-Some of the ways an attorney can help construct the case are as follows:
+Some ways a construction accident attorney can help construct the case are as follows:

 - Prove the liability of the other party